 - Knowing how contractors worked on a project helps you better estimate job costs so you can bid more accurately for similar jobs in the future.

-Productivity is the amount of goods and services that the labor force creates.
-It's measured by how much is produced by a certain amount of labor and of labor and a fixed amount of capital.
+Productivity is the number of goods and services that the labor force creates.
+Buisnesses measure productivity by how much gets produced by a certain amount of labor and a fixed amount of capital.
 The more they create, the higher their productivity.
-Companies seek ways to boost productivity because it increases their profit.
+Companies seek ways to boost worker productivity because it increases their profit.
 High productivity creates a competitive advantage.

-Eliminating Calculation Errors Increases Productivity – When you process accurate time cards, you are better able to forecast your labor costs and plan your job cost more effectively.
-Keeping Excel spreadsheets or pen-and-paper time sheets is definitely no longer the best way to manage your staff.
-With an intuitive cloud-based time tracking tool (like ours) you are able to manage employee and contractor job cost and absenteeism on-the-go when needed, and create and process error-free payroll every time.
+Eliminating Calculation Errors Increases Productivity – When you process accurate time cards, you are better able to forecast your spends on labor and plan your job cost more effectively.
+Keeping Excel spreadsheets or pen-and-paper timesheets is definitely no longer the best way to manage your staff.
+With an intuitive cloud-based time tracking tool (like Hour Timesheet) you are able to manage employee and contractor job cost and absenteeism on the go when needed and create and process error-free payroll every time.
 You can then effectively perform an analysis of labor cost and a productivity analysis.
 You will see that that production cost goes down as you start to see productivity growth overall.

 Being able to pull up your labor data and analyze it to forecast real-time labor costs gives you a great starting point for planning and optimizing your budget.